ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 But each shard usually contains more than one replica.
 And by default ClickHouse is using the resources of only one replica on every shard.
 E.g. if you have a cluster of 6 servers with 3 shards and two replicas on each, a query will use just three servers instead of all six.

-There was an option to enable `max_parallel_replicas`, but that option required to specify "sampling key", it was inconvenient to use and did not scale well.
+There was an option to enable `max_parallel_replicas`, but that option required specifying a "sampling key", it was inconvenient to use and did not scale well.

 Now we have a setting to enable the new parallel processing algorithm: `allow_experimental_parallel_reading_from_replicas`.
 If it is enabled, replicas will *dynamically* select and distribute the work across them.

-It works perfectly even if replicas have lower or higher amount of computation resources.
-And it gives complete result even if some replicas are stale.
+It works perfectly even if replicas have lower or higher amounts of computation resources.
+And it gives a complete result even if some replicas are stale.

 This feature is implemented by **Nikita Mikhaylov**